 I get it, Meaghan.
 Being unique in the world of online journalism is tough and to stand out you have to push a bit.
-If you’re review had been written differently I probably wouldn’t have been motivated to respond.
+If your review had been written differently I probably wouldn’t have been motivated to respond.
 Think of the time you would have saved if you didn’t have to dismiss this post on a small blog.
 Entire minutes!

 But in all seriousness, chill.
 Of course Malone’s music owes a significant debt to traditionally black musical styles.
 Most, if not all, music owes a massive debt to traditionally black musical styles.
 His saying that he doesn’t want to be a rapper does not mean that he looks down on rappers or that he is better than rappers.
 He is going to continue making music that he enjoys expressing.
 Every artist should embrace this ideal.
 Creating for anyone other than yourself becomes an empty endeavor that leaves you broken and chasing fads.